jamesrw94/UoB_group_project/UX_Design/README.md

 The survey was split into two parts: Pre User-Test and Post User-Test.

-The Pre User-Test questions were quantitative demographic questions, used to help gain an understanding of our target demographic, it was assumed that people who signed up to do the quiz would be interested in this topic area, enabling us to get a good idea of who our target audience would be, guiding us in identifying our interacting user(s).
+The Pre User-Test questions were quantitative demographic questions, used to help gain an understanding of our target demographic, it was assumed that people who signed up to do the quiz would be interested in this topic area, enabling us to get a good picture of who our target audience would be.
+This pre user survey had provided a lot of useful demographic data to help identify potential users of our application.
+People who had completed the survey had been of varying ages, varying professions and from varying areas of the country.
+Half of the participants had rated their knowledge of bias in the media as 3/5, suggesting that they might have signed up to try and improve this, the rest considered themselves 4/5 or 5/5.

 The Post User-Test questions were mainly qualitative questions relating to the design’s navigation and ease of use.
 We also did not have a firm name for the application at this point so also wanted users input regarding this.